Chair of the NATO Military Committee: Appointment

 The Chair of the Military Committee is elected from among the NATO Chiefs of Defence and appointed for a three-year term of office.
-He must have served as Chief of defence – or an equivalent capacity – in his own country and is traditionally a non-US officer of four-star rank or national equivalent.
+They must have served as chief of defence – or an equivalent capacity – in their own country and is traditionally a non-US officer of four-star rank or national equivalent.

 The Chair of the Military Committee chairs all meetings and acts in an international capacity.
-In his absence, the Deputy Chair of the Military Committee takes the chair.
+In their absence, the Deputy Chair of the Military Committee takes the chair.

 List

 Since the formation of NATO, its Military Chairmen have been: